neoforged/Documentation/docs/items/mobeffects.md

         return tickCount % 2 == 0; // replace this with whatever check you want
     }

-    // Called when the effect is first added to the entity.
+    // Utility method that is called when the effect is first added to the entity.
     @Override
     public void onEffectStarted(LivingEntity entity, int amplifier) {
-    }

-    // Returns whether the effect is instantaneous or not.
-    @Override
-    public boolean isInstantenous() {
-        return false;
     }
 }
 ```